 violation.
-Yet many ask is spam not the equivalent of the fliers and
+Yet many ask: is spam not the equivalent of the fliers and

 handbills ever present in our offline world?
 The big difference

 between the proliferation of such messages offline and online is the

 scale.
 It is not hard for a single person to message a lot of